Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

   from @monthly_revenue_data_stage;
 ```

-Run the following SQL commands to create table **BUDGET_ALLOCATIONS_AND_ROI** that holds the last six months of budget allocations and ROI.
+In the same SQL worksheet, run the following SQL commands to create table **BUDGET_ALLOCATIONS_AND_ROI** that holds the last six months of budget allocations and ROI.

 ```sql
 CREATE or REPLACE TABLE BUDGET_ALLOCATIONS_AND_ROI (